space-wizards/docs/src/en/server-hosting/setting-up-robust-cdn.md

 ### POST `/fork/{fork}/publish`

-Publishes a new version to the CDN.
+Publishes a new version to the CDN in a single API request.
+This is as opposed to the "multi-request" API described below.

 It expects a JSON body with the following information:

 ```json
 {